DNSCrypt/doh-server/README.md

 Oblivious DoH is similar to Anonymized DNSCrypt, but for DoH.
 It requires relays, but also upstream DoH servers that support the protocol.

-This proxy supports ODoH termination out of the box and relaying.
+This proxy supports ODoH termination out of the box.

 However, ephemeral keys are currently only stored in memory.
 In a load-balanced configuration, sticky sessions must be used.

+This also also provides ODoH relaying (Oblivious Proxy) of naive implementation, which is **for testing purposes only**.
+Please do not deploy the relaying function AS-IS.
+You need to carefully consider the performance and security issues when you deploy ODoH relays.
+Further, the relaying protocol is not fully fixed yet in the IETF draft.

 As currently available ODoH relays only use `POST` queries, this proxy accepts and issues `POST` queries both in ODoH target and relay functions.
 So, `POST` queries have been disabled for regular DoH queries, accepting them is required to be compatible with ODoH relays.